Rose Gold Engagement Rings

-Using gold is consistent with alloying it with other metals usually nickel, copper, zink, and silver.
+Using gold is consistent with alloying it with other metals, usually nickel, copper, zink, and silver.
 Rose Gold has its color from the combination of pure gold and Copper.
 The more copper we use, the redder it gets.

-In 19th century, rose gold jewelry first grew famous among women.
+In the 19th century, rose gold jewelry first grew famous among women.
 Today both men and women demand it because it comes with different styles and settings.

 Usually, our clients ask us the difference between gold and platinum.
 Though they are even being beautiful and precious, gold is more affordable.
 Everything being equal because platinum’s density is more than gold, its price goes higher.
 So for two rings of the same size, jewelers should use more platinum than gold.

 However, among white gold, yellow gold, and rose gold, most people go for the pinkish colored jewelry.
 Being in trend for many years is the first reason for this high demand.

 If you want to surprise your love with a proposal and a rose gold engagement ring, or you want to give her a rose gold promise ring, you need to review the pros and cons of this romantic piece.